-- Preventive care: Not all preventive care may be covered.
-Consult your Network/Claim Administrator to learn what preventive care is not covered. - Relatives: Coverage is not provided for treatment by a medical practitioner (including, but not limited to: a Nurse, Physician, physiotherapist or speech therapist) who is a close relative (Spouse, Child, brother, sister, parent or grandparent of you or your Spouse, including adopted and step relatives). - Reversal of tubal ligation and vasectomy: Reversal of these procedures is not covered under the STANDARD, VALUE, and OUT-OF-AREA Medical Benefit Options. - Sleep disorders: Treatment of sleep disorders, unless it is considered Medically Necessary. - Speech therapy: Except as described in "Covered Expenses," expenses are not covered for losses or impairments caused by conditions such as learning disabilities, developmental disorders or progressive loss due to old age.
-Speech therapy of an educational nature is not covered. - TMJD: Except as described in "Covered Expenses," diagnosis or treatment of any kind for temporomandibular joint disease or disorder (TMJD), or syndrome by a similar name, including orthodontia, crowns, bridges or orthodontic procedures to treat TMJD. - Transportation: Transportation by regularly scheduled airline, air ambulance or train for more than one round trip per illness or injury. - War-related: Services or supplies when received as a result of a declared or undeclared act of war or armed aggression. - Weight reduction: Hospitalization, surgery, treatment and medications for weight reduction other than for approved treatment of diagnosed morbid obesity.
+- Speech therapy: Except as described in "Covered Expenses," expenses are not covered for losses or impairments caused by conditions such as learning disabilities, developmental disorders or progressive loss due to old age.
+Speech therapy of an educational nature is not covered. - Temporomandibular joint dysfunction (TMJD): Except as described in "Covered Expenses," diagnosis or treatment of any kind for temporomandibular joint disease or disorder (TMJD), or syndrome by a similar name, including orthodontia, crowns, bridges or orthodontic procedures to treat TMJD. - Transportation: Transportation by regularly scheduled airline, air ambulance or train for more than one round trip per illness or injury. - War-related: Services or supplies when received as a result of a declared or undeclared act of war or armed aggression. - Weight reduction: Hospitalization, surgery, treatment and medications for weight reduction other than for approved treatment of diagnosed morbid obesity.
 Contact your Network/Claim Administrator (or HMO if applicable) to determine if treatment is covered. - Wellness items: Items that promote well-being and are not medical in nature and which are not specific for the illness or injury involved (including but not limited to, dehumidifiers, air filtering systems, air conditioners, bicycles, exercise equipment, whirlpool spas and health club memberships).
-Also excluded are:

-- Services or equipment intended to enhance performance (primarily in sportsrelated or artistic activities), including strengthening and physical conditioning - Services related to vocation, including but not limited to: physical or Federal Aviation Administration exams, performance testing and work hardening programs. - Wilderness/adventure therapy programs, residential or non-residential: Programs of group and/or individual therapy (irrespective of whether the diagnosed conditions or psychiatric, substance use/abuse, relationship issues, or other behavioral issues) focused on outdoor therapy, adventure therapy, wilderness therapy, "survival" therapy, "boot camp" therapy, and/or similar type of treatment protocols and programs. - Work-related: Medical services and supplies for treatment of any work-related injury or illness sustained by you or your covered dependent, whether or not it is covered by Workers' Compensation, occupational disease law or other similar law.
+Also excluded are: - Services or equipment intended to enhance performance (primarily in sportsrelated or artistic activities), including strengthening and physical conditioning - Services related to vocation, including but not limited to: physical or Federal Aviation Administration exams, performance testing and work hardening programs. - Wilderness/adventure therapy programs, residential or non-residential: Programs of group and/or individual therapy (irrespective of whether the diagnosed conditions or psychiatric, substance use/abuse, relationship issues, or other behavioral issues) focused on outdoor therapy, adventure therapy, wilderness therapy, "survival" therapy, "boot camp" therapy, and/or similar type of treatment protocols and programs. - Work-related: Medical services and supplies for treatment of any work-related injury or illness sustained by you or your covered dependent, whether or not it is covered by Workers' Compensation, occupational disease law or other similar law.